APPLICATIONS NOW OPEN - DUE NOV 30TH 2025

 WHO SHOULD APPLY?

-This includes candidates seeking project support, mentorship, professional development, connections within Nebraska’s robotics community, and more.
-Applicants should provide a CV, a statement of intent, and a description of the project they wish to develop during the program.
+All you need is a CV, a statement of intent, and a description of the project you wish to develop during the program.

 Key Traits:

-1. Motivated and Driven
+1. Self-motivated and Driven

 2. Maker Mentality